-- LGBTQ Acceptable in all references for lesbian, gay, bisexual, and transgender, or lesbian, gay, bisexual, transgender, and questioning and/or queer.
+LGBTQ - Acceptable in all references for lesbian, gay, bisexual, and transgender, or lesbian, gay, bisexual, transgender, and questioning and/or queer.
 In quotations and the formal names of organizations and events, other forms such as LGBTQIA and other variations are also acceptable with the other letters explained.
 I generally stands for intersex, and A can stand for asexual (a person who doesn't experience sexual attraction), ally (a person who is not LGBT but who actively supports the LGBT community) or both.
 The AP allows for either LGBT and LGBTQ to be used on first reference.
-See Gender and Orientation, page 16-17. - like, such as in comparing nouns and pronouns, "like" means something similar to, but not exact (a comparison); "such as" means exactly this (inclusion).
+(See Gender and Orientation, on page 18-19)

+like, such as - in comparing nouns and pronouns, "like" means something similar to, but not exact (a comparison); "such as" means exactly this (inclusion).
 (Ex.
 He's looking at elements of clinical trials, such as catheter design, placebo effect, and heterogeneity of operator skills.
-"I enjoy working with people like Dr. Smith," she said.) - Lisner Auditorium 730 21st St., NW, Washington, D.C.
+"I enjoy working with people like Dr. Smith," she said.)

+Lisner Auditorium - 730 21st St., NW, Washington, D.C.
 20052.
 Capacity 1,490.
-Opened in 1943. - logos see website creativeservices.gwu.edu/identity standards-guidelines.
+Opened in 1943.

+logos - see website creativeservices.gwu.edu/identitystandards-guidelines.

 - Marvin Center / Cloyd Heck Marvin Center former name of the University Student Center.
 On June 29, 2021, the GW Board of Trustees announced its vote to strip the name of the former GW President (serving from 1927 to 1959) due to "discriminatory and exclusionary views and policies and the burden of that legacy on diversity and inclusion at GW today." - master's degree do not capitalize discipline.
-See degrees, academic on page 4.

-medical doctor - abbreviate as MD.

-- medical student refer by class year.
+(See degrees, academic, on page 5) - medical doctor abbreviate as MD. - medical student refer by class year.
 (Ex.
 Jane Doe, member of the Class of 2022, and John Doe, member of the class of 2019; first-year medical student Jane Doe, and fourth-year medical student John Doe; Jane Doe, MSI, and John Doe, MSIV.) - mid no hyphen unless a capitalized word follows.
 (Ex. midterm, mid-America) - midnight preferred to 12 a.m.
-Never use 12 midnight. - Milken Institute School of Public Health at GW Milken Institute SPH on second reference.
+Never use 12 midnight.
+(See time on page 11) - Milken Institute School of Public Health at GW Milken Institute SPH on second reference.
 Milken Institute SPH building, 950 New Hampshire Ave.
 NW, Washington, D.C.
 20052.
-Auditorium, capacity 227; two theaters, capacity 111 and 96 respectively; and four rooms that comprise a convening center with a total reception capacity of 350. - money use figures in reference to money.
-Use commas for figures of four numerals, periods for millions or billions.
-Confine decimilization to one digit, with the exception of one or three quarter sums. (ex. the grant was \$1.25 million.
+Auditorium, capacity 227; two theaters, capacity 111 and 96 respectively; and four rooms that comprise a convening center with a reception capacity of 350.

+- money use figures in reference to money.
+Use commas for figures of four numerals or more, periods for millions or billions.
+Confine decimilization to one digit, with the exception of one or three-quarter sums. (ex. the grant was \$1.25 million.
 The renovations cost \$5.75 million.)
 Figures without cents are usually set without decimal points and zeroes.
 (Ex. \$5, \$7.75, \$1,500, \$1.2 million). - months capitalize the names of months in all uses.
 Abbreviate when used with a specific date; only abbreviate Jan., Feb., Aug., Sept., Oct., Nov., and Dec.
 Do not abbreviate when used only with a year.
 (Ex.
 January 2017.
 Jan.
 26, 1984) - more than, over "over" refers to spacial relationships (direction or elevation); "more than" refers to quantity. - Mount Vernon Campus colloquially known as The Vern.
 In 1996, GW purchased the Mount Vernon College for Women located in the Washington, D.C., Palisades neighborhood.
 The campus remained exclusively a women's college until 1999 when it became a coed facility.
 The campus features Eckles Library, six residence halls, Lloyd Gymnasium, The GW-Mount Vernon Athletic Complex, and other campus facilities.
-2100 Foxhall Rd.
-NW, Washington, D.C.
-20007 multimedia - no hyphen nationality, race - Capitalize the proper names of nationalities, peoples, races, tribes, etc.: Arab, Arabic, African, American, Caucasian, Cherokee, Chinese (both singular and plural), Eskimo (plural Eskimos) or Inuit, French Canadian, Japanese (singular and plural), Jew, Jewish, Nordic, Sioux, Swede, etc. See Race and Diversity, on page 14-15.
+2100 Foxhall Rd, NW, Washington, D.C.
+20007 multimedia - no hyphen